jbloomAus/SAEDashboard/README.md

 # SAEDashboard

 This code is a detached fork of [SAEVis](https://github.com/callummcdougall/sae_vis/tree/main) and is a work in progress.
 Please bare with us while we develop it further.
-Note that this package may become a subpackage of SAE Lens.

 # OLD README